MacaylaMarvelous81/minecraft-code/README.md

-# Code Blocks for Minecraft
+# Block Coding for Minecraft
 Blockly for Minecraft: Bedrock Edition.
 Connects via WebSocket, like the old Minecraft Code Connection.
 **NOT AN OFFICIAL MINECRAFT PROGRAM.
 NOT APPROVED BY OR ASSOCIATED WITH